minetest-hack/minetest-hack.github.io/README.md

 All Cool Stuff like fly, noclip, fast(speed)!
 You also have X-Ray just press f5 multiple times!

-Updates will be avaible here too!
+Updates will be available here too!

 ## Latest Download (5.3.0-58f523e36)